 No, I do not make everything a feminist issue.
 I call a SPADE a SPADE.

 Yes, I am aware some women misuse this new awareness about women’s rights and use it for their own benefits.
 And NO, that does not make my argument or point any less valid.

 Feminazi (or in fact any kind of ‘Nazi’), is a term which I have found only some of the world’s most mindless and insensible people use.
-It is NOT offensive to me, or to you, but it IS offensive to the millions of Jewish families who went through hell and suffered in the hands of the Nazis.
+It is NOT offensive to me, or to you, but it IS offensive to the millions of Jewish families who went through hell and suffered at the hands of the Nazis.